PRESS RELEASE 0001 EN

 The recovery of European wildlife is the cause that is offered to attract thousands of conservationists from all over the world, who can telework, to Spain.
 The key is that they continue their current professional activity working online and living nomadically in cabins to rent from a network of villages in protected natural areas of Spain.
 The teleworkers will make profitable the expansion of the European fauna through the diffusion of their personal experience participating in the daily tracking of the Iberian fauna with the camera traps from the naturalists, rangers and officials of the Administration that want to become autonomous in self–managing the territory and in exchange of generating income for long–term tourism by hosting conservationists–international teleworkers; payment for environmental services to the public administration; communication products; breeding of large wild herbivores and other resources of the proposed economic model.

-See the letter and its first signatories (in spanish): Carta abierta al Gobierno
+See the letter: Carta abierta al Gobierno